ufotone/EM-224/README.md

 an AY-x-xxxx style PSG sound source (expanded), a calculated drum sound source, a groovebox-like step sequencer similar to the TR recording method, and also allows sequencing using the MML scripting.
+(This contains Japanese text.
+Please translate it before porting it)

 ![screenshot](./images/screenshot.png)